-Impairment of Bio Growth Partners (40% equity accounted investee)
+Impairment of Bio Growth Partners (40 per cent Equity Accounted Investee)

-The Group has taken a writedown on carrying value in its investment in Bio Growth Partners for \$2.2M.
-The Group suffered from timber supply constraints and unplanned customer shut-downs in Western Australia as a result of the COVID-19 pandemic which resulted in reduced domestic business that impacted our equity accounted investee Bio Growth Partners (BGP).
-Subsequent to year end, the Group purchased the remaining 60% share in BGP for \$1 per share.
-The Group is in negotiation with a major corporate customer in Western Australia in order to have security of supply (Biomass) moving forward which would allow BGP to become a profitable business.
+The Group has taken a writedown on carrying value in its investment in Bio Growth Partners for \$2.2 million.
+The Group suffered from timber supply constraints and unplanned customer shutdowns in Western Australia as a result of the COVID-19 pandemic, which resulted in reduced domestic business that impacted our equity accounted investee Bio Growth Partners (BGP).
+Subsequent to year end, the Group purchased the remaining 60 per cent share in BGP for \$1 per share.
+The Group is in negotiation with a major corporate customer in Western Australia in order to have security of supply (Biomass) moving forward, which would allow BGP to become a profitable business.